cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 It is a good practice to transfer any balance you have out of an address after you have claimed a gift.
 I.E. if I claimed a git using my ETH address and had a balance on that address.
 It might be a good idea to move that balance out to a new address for extra security.

+### Are there any other way to get EUL tokens?
+We will create faucets soon.
+You may also use Kira's [TG bot](https://t.me/fuckgoogle).

 ### Why do I need to take the gift?
 First of all - you are not obliged to anything.
 But if you understand the purpose of cyber, then the more tokens you will have,